 - the development of International non-proprietary names;

-- monitoring of the safety of medicines in cooperation with of WHO's Uppsala Monitoring Centre and the WHO programme for international drug monitoring;
+- monitoring of the safety of medicines in cooperation with WHO's Uppsala Monitoring Centre and the WHO Programme on International Drug Monitoring;

 - good clinical practice and good manufacturing practice inspections and guidance;

 - strengthening of regulatory systems in WHO member countries;

 - pandemic and seasonal influenza activities;

 - possible pathways for the development, evaluation and approval of medicines to fight Ebola;